Pharmr/almace-scaffolding/_app/_pages/providers.md

 **Create your own [microservice](https://cranky-johnson-407f0c.netlify.app/cgrpmigraine.html)**

 1. Choose a specific condition
-2. Build your formulary with specific drugs or drug classes
+2. Build your formulary with a specific drug, drugs or drug class
 3. Create your onboarding and followup intake forms
 4. Start accepting patients